telus/tds-core/docs/src/html/2-Use-Thorium/1-getting-started.md

 The version constraints in your package.json file control which version of Thorium gets pulled in.
 NPM by default will choose a constraint like `^0.4.0` when the `--save` command line flag is used.
 This allows major version changes (bug fixes and new backwards-compatible features).

 Try out the <a href="http://jubianchi.github.io/semver-check/" target="_blank">online semver checker</a> if you'd like to experiment with adjusting your project's constraints.

-## Usage criteria

----

-1. Must be comfortable using Thorium aesthetic (B4YB).
-2. Created to support new builds (greenfield).
-The new tech stack may clash with your existing architecture.
-It requires:
-    * Using Thorium build pipeline
-    * Core:
-        * Leverage Thorium typestack
-        * Leverage React as a Javascript framework
-            1. Thorium requires ES6 javascript syntax.
-        * Leverage SCSS for stylesheets in order to use Thorium’s NPM module.
-            1. If not, the CDN version of Thorium should be used.
-    * Enriched:
-        * All of core
-        * Leverage Thorium's testing frameworks (TBD).
-3. Design team should be ramped up and comfortable working in Sketch
-4. Plan for technical debt to contribute site elements and incorporate feedback from the Design Guild/Thorium System.